elem-azar-unis/CRDT-Redis/Readme.md

 ## Test

 In the folder *experiment/redis_test* there are configuration files and scripts for testing our modified Redis and CRPQ implementations.
-By default the test will start 5 Redis server instances on the local machine, listening on port 6379, 6380, 6381, 6382 and 6383.
+By default, the test will start 5 Redis server instances on the local machine, listening on port 6379, 6380, 6381, 6382 and 6383.
 You may choose to start some of these server instances by using parameters when you run the scripts.

 Here we focus on 5 scripts: